utiso/dorkbot/README.md

 database=/opt/dorkbot/dorkbot.db
 </pre>

-Blacklist
+Blocklist
 =========
-The blacklist is a list of ip addresses, hostnames, or regular expressions of url patterns that should *not* be scanned.
+The blocklist is a list of ip addresses, hostnames, or regular expressions of url patterns that should *not* be scanned.
 If a target url matches any item in this list it will be skipped and removed from the database.
-By default the blacklist is stored in the dorkbot database, but a separate database or file can be specified by passing the appropriate connection uri or file path to --blacklist.
-Note: --add-blacklist-item / --delete-blacklist-item are not implemented for file-based blacklists, and --flush-blacklist deletes the file.
+By default the blocklist is stored in the dorkbot database, but a separate database or file can be specified by passing the appropriate connection uri or file path to --blocklist.
+Note: --add-blocklist-item / --delete-blocklist-item are not implemented for file-based blocklists, and --flush-blocklist deletes the file.

-Supported external blacklists:
+Supported external blocklists:
 * postgresql://[server info]
 * phoenixdb://[server info]
-* sqlite3:///path/to/blacklist.db
+* sqlite3:///path/to/blocklist.db
-* /path/to/blacklist.txt
+* /path/to/blocklist.txt

-Example blacklist items:
+Example blocklist items:
 <pre>
 regex:^[^\?]+$
 regex:.*login.*